tanpv/awesome-blockchain/blockchain/blockchain.md

 Please note that which only requirement of hash string start with 5 number 0 '00000xxx', it take my Dell laptop to run forever but not yet found right value for `proof`

+The action of calculate hash string which solve above problem is call `mining` .

 #### Blockchain with proof of work